 There may be times when you don’t want to merge or convert records that show up in your filter results.
 This could be because of your business rules or policies, or your data structure.
 What should you do with these records within a group of matches (or the entire group of records) that should not be merged?
 How do you avoid having to re-evaluate them again within the same filter the next time you use the filter?

 First, you want to be absolutely sure that you cannot further configure your filter using field values or scope settings to exclude the undesired records.
 Whenever possible, add additional field criteria to tighten up the filter results.
 If you have already done this and you are still getting undesired records, Cloudingo offers a few solutions for managing these records.

 You can hide or protect records within Cloudingo.
 You should consider consequences of potential future duplicates coming into your system when using either of these options.
 (Click here for further explanation on how to use these features.)

-After manually reviewing and merging the filter results, only those records you do not wish to merge will remain unmanaged.
+After manually reviewing and merging the filter results, only those records you do not wish to merge will remain un-managed.
 On an ongoing basis, seeing this same group of matches can be problematic and time consuming each time you need to evaluate the filter manually.
 Cloudingo offers a way to handle this by using a scope setting on your filter.
-The scope allows you to limit the groups of matches to groups where at least one or more of the records within the group have been created since the last time you manually reviewed the filter results.
+The scope allows you to limit the groups of matches to groups where at least one or more of the records within the group have been created or modified since the last time you manually reviewed the filter results.

 For more information on Tab 4 of the filter configuration, click here.